 Before we get started, I want to make something very clear.
 For the most part, Airbnb still remains a safe platform.
 And a damn good one!
 Here at the Broke Backpacker, we must’ve spent thousands of nights at Airbnbs between all of us — and with very few issues.

 However, there are still some characters trying to game the system and manipulate the platform for their own good, and we do have a duty to inform you.
-Whilst the scams we describe in this post are relatively rare, they do still occur.
+Whilst the travel scams we describe in this post are relatively rare, they do still occur.

 But worry not, dear reader!
 Stay alert, follow our advice, and you’re sure to have an amazing Airbnb experience.
 Let’s get this started.